GYG-be/gyg-be.github.io/_posts/2023-09-02-practice-like-you-play.md

 ---
 layout: post
-title:  "Practice Like You Play"
+title:  "Git Your GYG"
-title:  "Continously ELEVATE your discipline"
+title:  "Continously ELEVATE your  Gitflow discipline"
 date:   2023-09-02 4:30:00
 categories: template
 ---

-***Show Up So Damned Ready That You Don't Have To Get Ready***
+***Use [Git Workflows](https://git-scm.com/docs/gitworkflows) for your own GYG discipline***

+# Eat Your Own Dogfood

+Practice Like You Play

+Develop a Getting Things Done GYG Intell Workstyle

 # Continuously ELEVATE your discipline